 How can it be detected?

-Pap smear test is an easy way to detect abnormal cells in the cervix.
+Pap smear and HPV tests are an easy way to detect abnormal cells in the cervix.
 Every woman should take a Pap smear test once in two years.

 How to prevent cervical cancer?